Saint Charles Preparatory School: Main Campus

 On November 1, 2018, Saint Charles announced the beginning of funding to its latest addition to main campus.
 The addition, once funded $20 million, will take the place of the current gymnasium and multi-purpose room and add additional classrooms, laboratories, and a new gymnasium.
 It is also planned that a hallway will connect the new addition to the main building.
 This new expansion will be on the current baseball field, and it is expected that Saint Charles will purchase a portion of a nearby park for use to build a new baseball diamond.
 On November 4, 2021, the school broke ground for its 11.5 million dollar Convocation Center named after its alumni Frank E. Murphy (who graduated in 1954).

+In 2023, construction on the Brotherhood Center began.
+The Brotherhood Center will repurpose the school's former gymnasium into a multifaceted area with classrooms, offices, a library, and a new space that will help students with their academics.
+As of March 2024, construction is still ongoing.

 West Campus

 For the first time in its 89-year history, the school expanded its current Broad Street campus footprint.
 The centerpiece of this project is the newly purchased property which formerly housed the Dealers Lumber Company and came up for sale in the summer of 2010.
 St. Charles moved quickly to acquire the 6.2-acre site and closed on the purchase in December.
 The Robert D. Walter West Campus includes the Savko Athletic Complex, comprising a six-lane running track, the artificial-turf Dominic and Kathleen Cavello Field and parking; a 13,000-square-foot training and fitness facility (weight room and 30 yard turf field for speed and agility); and the Horvath Parking Lot.
 A pedestrian bridge that spans Alum Creek helps connect it with the main campus at 2010 E. Broad St. The full project, paid for through fundraisers, private donations and in-kind gifts, cost about $5.1 million.

 In 2018, Saint Charles unveiled the new Robotics and Mentoring Center (even further west from Main Campus than West Campus, thus gaining the colloquial "West West Campus" or "West-er Campus").
 The new center costs $2 million and is 14,000-square-feet.
 Along with being able to support the Robotics Team and My Brother's Keeper (MBK) mentoring programs, the new building has a recreational area for indoor sports, including an indoor basketball court and a state-of-the-art golf simulator.
 The new Mentoring Center is connected to West Campus via a sidewalk along Long Street.